ZandrXandr/Fezzer-2/README.md

 6:Type the level you want to load into Level Name field (bell_tower,arch,ect.
 You can find the names in xnb_parse/out/levels)

-7:Hold right click to move the camera, hold alt to edit the terrain.
+7:Hold right click to move the camera, hold ctrl to edit the terrain.

 ----------NOTES-------------